 FLORIDA DARK SKY SITES

-The animation below I made using data from the NASA/NOAA Suomi NPP satellite from 2012, and I overlaid a map from the USGS.
+I made the animation below from 2012 NASA/NOAA Suomi NPP satellite images, and I overlaid a map from the USGS.
 There are some differences, but it's as close as I could get it without radically messing with the photo, and I needed to use a map in the public domain for copyright reasons.

-The image below is cropped from a recent 2016 science paper The New World Atlas of Artificial Night Sky Brightness.
+The image below is cropped from an image featured in a a recent 2016 science paper The New World Atlas of Artificial Night Sky Brightness.
 White represents the brightest light pollution areas, blue the darkest skies.

 This image is a composite assembled from data acquired by the NASA/NOAA Suomi NPP satellite in April and October 2012.

 CLICK IMAGE OR HERE TO SEE BIG ORIGINAL VERSION

 Visit the International Dark Sky Association's website to learn more about what we all can do about light pollution.